Avoid These Intimidating Questions That Can Silence Innovation and Problem Solving

 - What is your experience in this area?

 - Who gave you the authority to make that decision?

 - Is that your final decision?

 - Are you sure about that?

 - What makes you think that will work?

-In Dan Rockwell’s post, Too Many Questions, he shares that teams asking “too many questions” can be a symptom of a micromanaging leader.
-He shares too many questions can come from “delegating tasks versus results, vision and resources.”
+In Dan Rockwell’s post, Too Many Questions, he shares that when teams are always asking “what to do,” they probably have a micro-managing leader.
+Someone who is delegating tasks instead of”delegating tasks versus results, vision, and resources.”

 What questions do you find most intimidating?
-What questions have you seen shut people down?
+What questions work best to inspire innovation and growth?